AMReX-Astro/workflow/sphinx_docs/source/nersc-compilers.rst

 There are no known issues with GNU.

 Hypre
 ^^^^^

+These notes are from Edison.
+Need to be confirmed on Cori Haswell.

 On Edison, the Cray *Third Party Scientific Libraries* provide Hypre in a form that works directly with the compiler wrappers used on that